 - Overdose can occur if too much of the local anesthetic is used.

-Where you see a lot of anesthesia medical malpractice lawsuits is when doctors are unaware of the maximum recommended doses and potential interactions of local anesthetics.
+Where you see a lot of anesthesiologist medical malpractice lawsuits is when doctors are unaware of the maximum recommended doses and potential interactions of local anesthetics.
 Patients should inform healthcare providers about any allergies or past reactions to local anesthetics and doctors have to connect the dots to avoid dangerous drug interactions and potential allergies.

 Regional Anesthesia